-- accrued salary and vacation pay. - regular pension benefits under the Retirement Plan and the nonqualified pension plan.
-See "Retirement Benefits" above. - welfare benefits provided to all U.S. retirees, including retiree medical and dental insurance.
-The amounts shown in the table above as "Continuation of Medical / Welfare Benefits" are explained below. - distributions of plan balances under the 401(k) Plan, the nonqualified savings plan, and the Deferred Compensation Plan.
-See the narrative following the Nonqualified Deferred Compensation in 2018 table for information about these plans.
+- accrued salary, vacation pay, and if applicable, equity payouts prorated for time worked in the performance period and adjusted for company performance - regular pension benefits under the Retirement Plan and the nonqualified pension plan.
+See "Retirement Benefits" above - welfare benefits provided to all U.S. retirees, including retiree medical and dental insurance.
+The amounts shown in the table above as "Continuation of Medical / Welfare Benefits" are explained below - distributions of plan balances under the 401(k) Plan, the nonqualified savings plan, and the Deferred Compensation Plan.
+See the narrative following the Nonqualified Deferred Compensation in 2019 table for information about these plans.